aarcro/versionone-to-jira-reflector/readme.rst

 Although this is a totally workable solution, this was mostly a quick hack to solve a temporary need, and it isn't exactly code that I'm proud of.
-If you end up using this tool, feel free to submit a pull request to clean things up that you think could easily be better.
+If you end up using this tool, feel free to fork this code and clean things up to your liking.